Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

 This guide walks through downloading, installing, and starting **Kong Enterprise** on **Docker**.

 The configuration shown in this guide is intended as an example.
-Depending on your environment, you may need to make modifications, and take measures to properly conclude the installation and configuration.
+Depending on your environment, you may need to make modifications and take measures to properly conclude the installation and configuration.

 Kong supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
 This guide provides